-HRC Statement on Prop 8 Lawyer Charles Cooper’s Support for His Openly Gay Daughter
+HRC Statement on Prop 8 Lawyer’s Support for His Openly Lesbian Daughter

 HRC today reacted to news that Charles J. Cooper, the chief legal defender of Proposition 8 for the duration of the Perry case, has an openly gay stepdaughter named Ashley and that Cooper and his wife, Debbie, are helping to plan Ashley’s upcoming wedding to her partner of several years.

 The news was disclosed in the upcoming book, Forcing the Spring: Inside the Fight for Marriage Equality by Pulitzer Prize-winning journalist Jo Becker.

 “I spent the better part of five years sitting across courtroom aisles from Mr. Cooper, disagreeing with just about every word that came out of his mouth, but I have profound respect for his decision to love and celebrate his daughter and her fiancée because his story reflects the experience of so many of the 90 percent of Americans who personally know someone who is LGBT," said HRC President Chad Griffin.

 In Becker’s book, Debbie Cooper cites Perry plaintiff couple Kris Perry and Sandy Stier as potential role models for her daughter.
 Perry and Stier issued the following statement:

 "We were so moved to hear of the Cooper family's constant love and support of their own daughter, even as the Perry case was in full swing and Mr. Cooper was spending his days planning Prop 8's defense.
 Some may find this contrast between public and private jarring, but in our opinion, loving an LGBT child unequivocally is the single most important thing any parent can do.
 We are overjoyed for Ashley and her fiancée, and we wish them the very best."